 2 Check licensing and insurance requirements

-Whether you’re planning to run your business from home or be out and about between job sites, you’ll likely need to meet licencing requirements and obtain insurance.
-What insurances and licences you’ll need depends on your product or service.
-You can find the license(s) required by your local council through the Australian Business Licence and Information Service and it’s best to speak to speak with an insurance broker to ensure you’re properly covered by insurance.
+Whether you’re planning to run your business from home or be out and about between job sites, you’ll likely need to meet licensing requirements and obtain insurance.
+What insurances and licenses you’ll need depends on your product or service.
+You can find the license(s) required by your local council through the Australian Business Licence and Information Service and it’s best to speak with an insurance broker to ensure you’re properly covered by insurance

 3 Choose a business structure